sistemaon/pinescript/indicators/README.md

 The Evening Star pattern is a bearish reversal candlestick pattern that indicates a potential turnaround from a uptrend to an downtrend.

 It consists of three candles.
 A large bullish candle, indicating an uptrend.
-A small candle, either bullish or bearish, with a gap above the first candle's close, indicating indecision.
+A small or doji candle, either bullish or bearish, above the first candle's close, indicating indecision.
 A large bearish candle, closing below the midpoint of the first candle, indicating a potential trend reversal.

 File Script: [Evening Start Candlestick Pattern](evening_star.pine)